 What is an Observable in Angular

-Observable is a function that converts the ordinary stream of data into an observable stream of data.
-You can think of Observable as a wrapper around the ordinary stream of data.
+Observable is a function that converts the ordinary data stream into an observable one.
+You can think of Observable as a wrapper around the ordinary data stream.

 Observables are declarative.
 You define an observable function just like any other variable.
 The observable starts to emit values only when someone subscribes to it.

-The Observable on its own is useless unless someone consumes the value emitted by the observable.
+The Observable is only useful if someone consumes the value emitted by the observable.
 We call them observers or subscribers.

 The observers communicate with the Observable using callbacks

-The observer must subscribe with the observable to receive the value from the observable.
-While subscribing it optionally passes the three callbacks. next()
+The observer must subscribe to the observable to receive the value from the observable.
+While subscribing, it optionally passes the three callbacks. next()

 , error()